Vasilis421/hello-world/README.md

 # hello-world
 Getting familiar with GitHub.

-Mechanical Engineering student at Aristotle University of Thessaloniki, Greece.
+Mechanical Engineering Graduate of Aristotle University of Thessaloniki, Greece.
 Interested in Computer Science.
-Basic C, Python, SQL and MATLAB(don't ask) knowledge.
+Basic C, Python, SQL and MATLAB knowledge.